HazardousPeach/hazardouspeach.github.io/_posts/2015-10-16-improving-accuracy-summation.md

 ~~~

 Hopefully, this program fragment is pretty easy to understand.
 Now, to
-add compensated summation to this program, the first thing we'll want
+add compensated summation to this, the first thing we'll want to do is
-to do is add a error term, which we'll call "err". err, like sum,
+add a error term, which we'll call "err". err, like sum, should also
-should also start at zero.
+start at zero.
 But how do we update err?
-Well, err is
+Well, err is supposed to hold
-supposed to hold the parts of the sum that are too small to fit in the
+the parts of the sum that are too small to fit in the sum
-sum variable.
-Let's do a little bit of math here to figure out what
+variable.
+Let's do a little bit of math here to figure out what that
-that means.
+means.

 We can say we update our sum with the rule: